 What you’ll need

-About the marinade
+About the protein

 To get a classic Cà Ri Gà taste, our family marinade consists of tumeric powder, lemongrass and garlic.
 You can also include curry powder for more flavor.